I’ve been on the hunt for the perfect woven mid-size or tote-styled handbag all summer long!

 Other fun colorways:

-SANTA CROCE SMALL BAG REVIEW:
+SANTA CROCE SMALL BAG REVIEW

 The bag upon unboxing does smell funny, but it’s what you get from this type of handmade product.
-It feels artisanal, not high-end nor lux.
+It feels artisanal, not high-end or lux.
 It’s light, somewhat flimsy, and honestly feels a little bit cheap in person.

 DESIGN:

-In terms of design, the Santa Croce definitely has the most unique shape with a smaller opening and wider bottom with a base.
 The weaving pattern and the size of the leather strips used work with this particular shape, and overall, I think it’s nice.
-Again, the weaving resembles the Bottega Veneta’s Jodie bag, the fashion ‘it’ bag in 2021 that I’d love to get my hands on eventually.
+Again, the weaving resembles the Bottega Veneta’s Jodie bag, the fashion ‘it’ bag in 2021 that I’d love to get my hands on a secondhand one eventually.
 I also like the fact that the leather strips used in the weaving aren’t the exact match in terms of color.
 It’s got a patina to it.
 It feels handmade and artisanal, so go for it if that’s something you’re looking for.

 QUALITY: